microsoft/pxt-arcade/docs/skillmap/interface/activity1.md

 ---

-**Tip:** You can test your game whenever you want using the simulator to the left!
-Use the refresh button (🔄) to reload it, and play your game using the buttons you've programmed!
+**Tip:** Test your game after every couple of steps to make sure it's behaving the way you want it to!